katplus/katplus/README.md

     ) {
         // kat (if you need it)
         converters.add(
-            new MutableHttpMessageConverter(Algo.KAT)
+            new MutableHttpMessageConverter("kat")
         );
         // xml (if you need it)
         converters.add(
-            new MutableHttpMessageConverter(Algo.DOC)
+            new MutableHttpMessageConverter("xml")
         );
         // json (if you need it)
         converters.add(
-            0, new MutableHttpMessageConverter(Algo.JSON)
+            0, new MutableHttpMessageConverter("json")
         );
     }
 }